 I end up there, but usually after intense procrastination.
 Perhaps you’ve been there?
 To that section just beyond the get-well-soon’s and wishing-you-the-best’s.
 It’s the spot where all the cards are covered with polka dot ties or fishing poles.
 I sift through my options, but none of the words apply.
 Nothing religious or humorous or from all of us.
 I stare at a blank inside, letting its starkness reflect my mood.
 Father’s Day is difficult for the fatherless, but what Hallmark doesn’t say is God will make a way.

-Not surprisingly, the fatherless ones wrestle with the discomfort and uncertainty of relating to God in this way.
-The loss of our fathers hardwired us to repress needs and to disconnect from others.
-So, when God asks us to rely on him, we don’t know how.
-When God says he’s safe and that he’s gentle and kind, we don’t know why.
-No one has loved us into safety before.
+God himself becomes “a father to the fatherless” (Ps 68.5).
+Even so, for us to relate to him in this way stirs doubt and discomfort.
+The loss of our fathers hardwired us to repress needs and only rely on ourselves.
+When God asks us to trust that he’ll never leave or forsake us, we don’t know how.
+Dad didn’t stay.
+When God says he’s safe and gentle and kind, we don’t know why.
+No one has loved that way before.
 But God makes a way.

 He places us into family (Ps 68.6).
 With immense courage and discernment. we reach out to these men and women who have the desire, time, and spiritual maturity to become God-family.
 These folks reach back, offering the space and grace for us to be our true selves.
 We enter their lives and invite them into ours.
 We unveil the not-so-polished parts of ourselves.
 They unveil theirs.
 We share our true thoughts, feelings, hang-ups, desires, needs.
 They share theirs.
 We learn to trust God in them and, gradually we learn to trust God as Father.